The Red Tent (Diamant novel): Historical accuracy and context

-The work promotes the biblical story.
-However, it is neither biblically nor historically correct.

 Diamant acknowledges that there is no evidence that ancient Hebrews used a menstrual tent for retreat, although she describes it as a common feature in other pre-modern cultures, as well as some modern cultures.

 Cultural attitudes towards menstruation, including taboos, are widespread throughout history and around the world.
 These may include the seclusion of girls at puberty and of women after childbirth.
 Impurity after childbirth was a widespread belief, allied with the need for ritual purification.

 Adaptations

 Lifetime adapted the novel into a two-part miniseries, which premiered December 7 and 8, 2014.
 Dinah is portrayed by Rebecca Ferguson.
 Leah is portrayed by Minnie Driver, and Rachel by Morena Baccarin.